AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/templates/dynamic-fields/my-dynamic-fields-arent-filling-out.md

 ## Why Did My Email Send Without Populating All Dynamic Fields? {#why-did-my-email-send-without-populating-all-dynamic-fields}

-Sales Connect will stop your emails from being sent out if we cannot populate all your dynamic fields in the email. **However**, there are a few exceptions to this rule.
+[!DNL Sales Connect] will stop your emails from being sent out if we cannot populate all your dynamic fields in the email. **However**, there are a few exceptions to this rule.
 Some fields will send out blank, or auto-populate a value if we can find one.
 These fields and how they'll react if they can't populate the field are listed below.

 `{{first_name}}` = BLANK